Skip to Content

 • Cover and let cook on high for 6-12 hours.

-• Pour broth into glass jars and store in the fridge for up to 5 days.
-Broth can also be frozen.
-Just pour into ice cube trays, freeze, then add cubes to a freezer bag.
+• Broth can also be frozen.
+Just pour it into ice cube trays, freeze, then add the cubes to a large freezer bag.

-Leftover bones and scraps can be discarded.
+• Leftover bones and scraps can be discarded in the compost or garbage.

 Recipe Notes:

-Cook On Stove
+How To Cook Broth On The Stove

 Nutrition